 In 1995 under Paul Helmke’s administration, Community Oriented Government (government lead by the people) was created.
 Mayor Helmke, who believed the pyramid of power with the government at the top should be reversed with the people at the top; his reason was it’s our government, we pay taxes to support it and elect people to represent us.
 In 1995, the Northwest Area Partnership was formed and the people became proactive and their voices were being heard.

 The city was then divided into four area quadrants each with its own individual leadership under Police Chief Neil Moore.
 Our Northwest quadrant was lead by Captain George Lutz.
 Our first organizational meeting was held at Little Turtle Library attended by a small group of interested citizens and a media person.

 We meet every third Thursday of the month (except July and December) at 6:30 pm at the Northridge Baptist Church at 1300 E. Cook Road.
-Each monthly agenda includes a different guest speaker, reports from representatives of Police, Fire, Neighborhood Code, other city departments, and our 2nd and 3rd district councilmen as well as Allen County government officials.
+Each monthly agenda includes a different guest speaker, reports from representatives of the Police Dept., Fire Dept., Neighborhood Code Enforcement, City Councilmen, the City's Neighborhood Advocate, and other city departments, as well as Allen County government officials.
 We meet to discuss current issues, learn more about the government process and to problem solve.
-At each meeting we serve cookies and coffee and have attendance prizes.
+At each meeting we serve cookies and coffee.
 Come and learn with us and join your neighbors in becoming a stronger neighborhood.